Ohmbrewer/sorghum/README.md

 for the nitty-gritty.
 Remember, though, the main difference here is that we aren't using SendGrid, we're using Sorghum.

-Of course, you should be able to get around the NGrok requirement by running on some sort of publicly accessible web server (AWS, Heroku, Cloud9(???), etc.), but I haven't given this a shot yet and depending on the service you may have difficulties getting at the logs.
-If you want to go this route, the work is left up to the reader :wink:
+Of course, you should be able to get around the NGrok requirement by running on some sort of publicly accessible web server (AWS, Heroku, etc.).
+It looks like this'll run on Heroku and Cloud9, but if you want to go this route, the work is left up to the reader :wink:

 #### Docker
 Alternatively, we've got a Dockerfile if you want to build a Docker container and a Docker Compose file to make it even easier.